Sponsoring Foreign Nationals for Permanent Residence

 Timing of Sponsorship Requests

-- For faculty members who are either tenured, tenure track, on long-terms contracts or medical campus rolling appointments, sponsorship requests may be made as soon after hiring as appropriate.
+- For standard professorial rank faculty members who are either tenured, tenure track, on long-terms contracts or medical campus rolling appointments, sponsorship requests may be made as soon after hiring as appropriate.
 Note that, in order to take advantage of “special handling,” (which is further described in Section 5 below), labor certification forms must be filed with the Department of Labor within eighteen (18) months of the faculty member’s selection for the position.
-The clock starts running at the time the faculty member is offered the position and not when the appointment is approved by the Board of Trustees.
+The clock starts running at the time the faculty member is offered the position and not when the appointment is approved.

 - For all other employees, sponsorship requests should generally be made only after the employee has completed at least three years of employment at the University and, in the case of employees on H1-B visas, during the employee’s fourth year in H1-B visa status.
 Exceptions to this time frame may be made by the Provost on a case-by-case basis.

 Retention of Immigration Counsel and Coverage of Expenses Associated with the Sponsorship

 - Applying for employment-based permanent residence is a complex process and requires the assistance of an immigration attorney with particular expertise in the area of permanent residence applications for University faculty and researchers.
 Because all applications for permanent residence sponsorship are filed on behalf of the University as well as the employee, the University will select and retain the outside attorney who will prepare the actual filings.

 - While employees may retain their own immigration counsel (at their expense) if they choose, they are not permitted to apply for permanent residence based on their employment at the University using any attorney not retained by the University.

 - Once an individual has been approved for permanent residence sponsorship, decisions regarding payment of costs associated with the application process will be made by the Provost in accordance with the following guidelines: